linwumeng/linwumeng.github.io.old/_posts/2014-09-04-how-do-i-create-this-blog.md

 Here I can push my changes to the GitHub Repo.

+## Install therubyracer

-Furthermore, it's a good idea to preview the blog before publishing.
-To do this, just run Jekyll on the VM as
+I cannot wait for anytime to preview the blog before publishing.
+Hence I run Jekyll on the VM as

 	$ jekyll serve

+What did I see?
+Another error message!
+Jekyll requires a javascript engine while I hadn't install.
+Thanks for the information in the error message that instructs me to find a javascript engine for Ruby on GitHub.

+	$ gem install therubyracer

+V8 is installed.
 Then open http://localhost:4000.
 I saw the post entry on the page and I can read it by clicking the link.
 According to the tip of Jekyll server, I add `--watch` swith to the command, so that I can see the changes immediately as I save them.

 It's the time to enjoy the blogs.